 How to use heated Multi-Etch

-We recommend using your Multi-Etch heated because it’s MUCH faster.
+We recommend using Multi-Etch heated because it’s MUCH faster.

-Subsequent orders will come in a bag with just the Multi-Etch Powder.
+In subsequent orders you will receive just the bag of Multi-Etch Powder.
 Because the ingredients are not blended, you must mix the entire package.

 Set up your etching equipment near your fume hood.
 Possible set-up is outlined in the above picture and alternative simple double boilers are shown below.
 Once the set up is complete, you can put on your protective gear: Safety goggles, gloves and a lab coat!